 What Is Sustainable Branding?

-Did you know?
-Over 90% of CEOs already consider sustainability a crucial element for their company’s success.
+Did you know that over 90% of CEOs already consider sustainability a crucial element for their company’s success?
+So should you.

-Had my client’s logo been well-designed from the start, there would have been no need for rebranding in the first place.
+Had my client’s logo been well-designed from the start, rebranding would not have been needed.

 So, one way to make branding more sustainable is to choose a timeless design that doesn’t become outdated so quickly.